rayandus/store-locator/README.md

 1. [Yarn](https://classic.yarnpkg.com/lang/en/docs/install)
 1. [Google Maps Developer Key](https://developers.google.com/maps/documentation/javascript/get-api-key)

    > Unlike before, getting a developer API key nowadays will require payment details already such as credit card.
+I restricted my key, so you won't be able to use it in your local simply because I want to protect my key from over-usage and/or quota theft.
+   >
+   > So, please secure your own key.
 Free credits are provided which will be enough for exploring.
-You can also restrict access to your API or limit the API usage just in case your key gets leaked or shared.
+I also recommend that you also restrict access to your API or limit the API usage.
 Tips about API security [here](https://developers.google.com/maps/api-security-best-practices).

-   > I restricted my key, so you won't be able to use it in your local.
-I recommend getting your own key first.

 ## How to Set up